Bludidi/Portfolio_and_mobile_first/README.md

 # Description
 - It should look almost like the Figma template I chose.
 - Linter should be set up correctly for this repository.
+- I must use CSS Grid and Flexbox.

 # Prerequisites